Learn the 7 different types of self-care so you can be intentional with all of the areas of your self-care and take better care of yourself.

 - Everything related to taking care of your physical health

 In regard to the Mediterranean Diet example above, you've probably noted that making good food choices IS part of physical self-care.
 But, it also includes more detailed and involved activities.
 Most noteworthy is the food prep.
-If you are used to eating prepared foods you need to know that the grocery shopping, meal planning (new recipes), meal prep (more raw foods to prep), and the cooking are going to have a major impact on your habit change.
+If you are used to eating prepared foods you need to know that: -the grocery shopping -meal planning (new recipes) -meal prep (more raw foods to prep) -the cooking are going to have a major impact on your habit change.
 Not only will you have to spend time learning all of the above, it will take you more time to do it.
 In my experience, the learning curve and the unexpected time contraints of food prep are the biggest barriers to changing an eating plan.
 Even more, most people over-estimate their knowledge and understanding.
 For example, during your excitement you might decide to buy an in-depth Mediterranean cookbook, only to realize the recipes are too complicated and time-consuming.
 So in this scenerio, a beginner's Mediterranean cookbook, one with tips and meal plans, is a more helpful option.

 Emotional Self-care

-Thankfully, more information is being shared about how important and routine it should be to pay attention to your emotional self-care.
+Thankfully, more information is being shared about how important and routine it should be to pay attention to the care of your mental health and emotional self-care.

-Most noteworthy is that properly processing emotions is critical to emotional wellness.
+Most noteworthy is that correctly processing emotions is critical to emotional wellness.
 This is especially true for women.

-Some people can process their emotions by talking about them with a counselor or a trustworthy friend.
+- Some people can process their emotions by discussing them with a counselor or a trustworthy friend.

 Emotional self-care can have a major impact on the success of any new change you want to make.
 When you start anything new, in this case, a Mediterranean Diet, remember that mistakes are part of learning process.
 If you take the approach that your mistakes are opportunities to improve, learn and grow (and not failure) along the way, you'll be better positioned to keep going and not give up.
+This is a healthy way to try different things.
 That said, adapting to lifestyle changes can be frustrating, so you should expect some stress and therefore have a plan to manage it.
 Naturally, exercise would be a productive way to process some of the frustration!

 Spiritual Self-care